-The Board supports the goals, strategies, and actions outlined in the 2018 Washington State Opioid Response Plan and the forthcoming updated plan, to effectively combat the opioid epidemic.
+The Board supports the goals, strategies, and actions outlined in the updated 2021-2022 Opioid and Overdose Response Plan and the forthcoming updated plan, to effectively combat the opioid epidemic.
 Its goals are to:

-- Prevent opioid misuse and abuse. - Identify and treat opioid use disorder. - Reduce morbidity and mortality from opioid use disorder. - Use data and information to detect opioid misuse and abuse, monitor morbidity and mortality, and evaluate interventions.
+- Prevent opioid and other drug misuse. - Identify and treat opioid misuse and stimulant use disorder. - Ensure and improve the health and wellness of people who use opioids and other drugs - Use data and information to detect opioid misuse, monitor drug user health effects, analyze population health, and evaluate interventions. - Support individuals in recovery.